How to Reduce Your Stamp Duty Bill: Legal Ways to Save

 2. Negotiate a Separate Price for Fixtures and Fittings

-Stamp duty is charged on the purchase price of the property itself, not on moveable items such as furniture, carpets, curtains, light fittings, and appliances.
-If you can agree a separate value for these items with the seller, that amount is excluded from the stamp duty calculation.
-This is entirely legal, provided the valuations are genuine and reasonable.
+This is the one most people don't think about.
+Stamp duty is charged on the property, not on moveable stuff like furniture, carpets, curtains, white goods, and freestanding wardrobes.
+If you agree a separate price for these items with the seller, that amount gets excluded from the stamp duty calculation.
+Completely legal.

 3. Negotiate the Purchase Price Below a Threshold